Boson sampling with ultracold atoms in a programmable optical lattice: Boson sampling with atoms in optical lattices

 \subsection{Initializing an array of identical atoms}

-Atom sorting techniques have recently been demonstrated \cite{Barredo:2016,Endres:2016,Kim:2016,Robens:2017,Kumar:2018,Ohl-de-Mello:2019}, where movable optical potentials are used to deterministically fill a predefined array of optical traps with one atom each.
-At present, the record in the number of resorted atoms is at around $N=100$, and ideas exist how to boost this number up to 1000 by parallel resorting the atoms with a two-dimensional state-dependent optical lattice \cite{Robens:2017}.
-Once loaded into the desired sites of an optical lattice, atoms can be cooled to their motional ground state using sideband cooling techniques, making them indistinguishable in their mechanical degrees of freedom.
+Atom sorting techniques have been demonstrated~\cite{Barredo:2016,Endres:2016,Kim:2016,Robens:2017,Kumar:2018,Ohl-de-Mello:2019} where movable optical potentials are used to deterministically fill a predefined array of optical traps with one atom each.
+Recently, it has become possible to achieve densely-packed arrays with more than 1000 atoms~\cite{Gyger:2024,Norcia:2024} Once loaded into the desired sites of an optical lattice, atoms can be cooled to their motional ground state using sideband cooling techniques, making them indistinguishable in their mechanical degrees of freedom.
 Ground state probabilities above $\SI{90}{\percent}$ have already been achieved for atoms trapped in optical tweezers \cite{Kaufman:2012,Kumar:2018,Yu:2018,Jenkins:2022}, whereas higher values above $\SI{99}{\percent}$ are expected \cite{Li:2012} for more tightly confined atoms in a three-dimensional optical lattice.